Mike-Witt/pmsg/README.md

 	git clone https://github.com/Mike-Witt/pmsg.git

-These files contain a graphical demo of Liouville's Theorem in phase space:
+This file contains a graphical demo of Liouville's Theorem in phase space:

-    Liouville1.html - A web page that expains what's going on Liouville1.py - The python code
+    Liouville1.py - The python code

+For more information, see: http://portland-math-and-science.org/2013/06/28/liouvilles-theorem-2

 These files contain a simple simulation of the time dependent Schroedinger equation, using the finite difference method: